splinedrive/kianRiscV/README.md

 You'll own nothing and be happy!
 ================================
-I am a professional embedded systems engineer.
 I started in 2021 with logic design, motivated to learn.
 My goal was to implement a RISC-V Linux SoC because I love Linux.
 Now, that goal has come true.
 In the future, I aim to work on advanced designs and improvements, step by step.